Jake Haener: Professional career

+New Orleans Saints

 Haener was selected by the New Orleans Saints in the fourth round (127th overall) of the 2023 NFL draft.

 Haener made the initial opening roster for the Saints to start the 2023 season.
 However, in early September, it was revealed he failed a drug test earlier that summer, testing positive for a banned performance enhancing substance.
 Haener was suspended the first six weeks of the season.
 He released a statement: "I still do not know how the substance got into my body, as none of my supplements or prescribed medications contain the banned ingredient", nonetheless subsequently stating "I must take full responsibility for the failed test".

 Haener began the 2024 campaign as the backup quarterback behind Derek Carr.
 In Week 7 against the Denver Broncos, he relieved Spencer Rattler on the final drive of the game, and recorded his first career touchdown on a 12–yard pass to Cedrick Wilson Jr. After Carr suffered a hand fracture in Week 14, the Saints named Haener their starting quarterback.

 The Saints waived Haener on August 26, 2025, after Rattler was named the starter to begin the 2025 season.
 He was then signed to the practice squad the next day.
 On September 2, Haener was signed to the active roster, but was waived four days later.
 Haener was re-signed to New Orleans' practice squad for a second time on September 9.

+Kansas City Chiefs

+On February 2, 2026, Haener signed a reserve/future contract with the Kansas City Chiefs.
+On May 4, Haener was waived by the Chiefs following multiple undrafted free agent signings.

+New York Giants

+Haener worked out with the New York Giants in July, and also worked out with the Detroit Lions and Houston Texans.
+On August 17, 2026, Haener signed with the Giants.
+He was waived on August 30, and re-signed to the practice squad.
+On September 26, 2026, Haener was signed to the active roster following an injury to starting quarterback Jaxson Dart.